 In some cases this makes the machines they build unusable.

-Sitting my client on the seated leg curl and asking him to perform a few repetitions, I noticed he was using about half of the available range on the machine.
-He couldn’t get his legs past around 70 degrees of knee flexion.
+I asked my client to sit on the leg curl and perform a few repetitions.
+It was immediately obvious he was using about half of his available knee flexion range.
+He couldn’t get past around 70 degrees of knee flexion.

 When I jumped on the machine I could see why.
-If you set the resistance on the machine to be a challenge in the knee extended position, it was impossible to complete a full repetition.
+If you chose a resistance that was challenging at the start of the repetition, it was impossible to get to the finish position.

 Conversely, if you chose a resistance that you could complete the full repetition with, there was virtually no challenge in the starting position.

-In order to provide a challenge to the knee flexors throughout their range, you would have to use the machine in two parts.
+In order to provide a challenge to the knee flexors throughout their range, you would have to perform the repetition in two parts.
 One set in the shortened half of the range, the other in the lengthened half.

-I recommended my client do precisely this.
-He however chose to cancel his membership.
+I recommended he do precisely this.
+He chose to cancel his membership instead.
 This is logical, you’d probably return a car that you couldn’t drive after all.

 Here’s the thing though, who looks at the quality of the machines when joining a gym?
 And how many people know their results will suffer as a consequence of using inferior equipment?

-Very few, which is probably why health clubs feel they can cut costs in this area.
+Very few, which is maybe why health clubs feel they can cut costs in this area.

-How to test the machines in your gym.
+How to test the leg curl and leg extension machines in your gym.

-Use this simple test to see whether the machines in your gym are offering you the challenge they should.
+Use this simple test to see whether these machines are offering you an appropriate challenge throughout the range.

-Set up either a leg extension or leg curl machine so your knee is level with the axis of the machine.
-This should be clearly marked either to the right or left of your knees.
+Set up either a leg extension or leg curl machine so your knees are level with the axis of the machine.
+This should be clearly marked to the right of your knees.

 Have the pad about half way up your lower leg and select the resistance you would normally use.